nobulart/flowtest/README.md

-# Flask Hello World API
+# Flask Hello World API (JSON Response)

 ## Description

-This is a simple Flask REST API demonstrating a basic "Hello, World!" endpoint.
+This is a simple Flask REST API demonstrating a basic "Hello, World!" endpoint that returns the greeting as a JSON object.
 It serves as a starting point for building more complex Flask applications.

 ## Prerequisites